xlladdins/xll/docs/Excel4MacrosH-P.md

 | 3                | Outside                         |
 | 4                | Cross                           |

-Type    is a number from 1 to 3 specifying the type of pictures to use in a picture chart.
+Type&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 specifying the type of pictures to use in a picture chart.

 |                |                                                                                           |
 | -------------- | ----------------------------------------------------------------------------------------- |